davidalexisnyt/Making-Things-Arduino-Workshop/docs/workshop/Making-Things-with-Arduino-Workshop.md

     delay(100);
 }

-void setColor(int red, int green) {
+void setColor(int red, int green, int blue) {
     analogWrite(redLedPin, red);
     analogWrite(greenLedPin, green);
+    analogWrite(blueLedPin, blue);
 }
 ```

 Then change the body of the ```loop()``` function as shown.
 The setColor() function can be used to turn on red, green, and blue separately or combine them with various intensities.

-Test out the code with different values to see what happens!
+Test out the code by passing different values for red, green, and blue to the setColor() function to see what happens!

 ##### Challenge 1